Featured Harp Guitar of the Month

 Instead of the usual squat sub-bass neck and head, Bohmann seems to have finally taken a cue from European kontragitarres.
 We have yet to find proof, but we believe Bohmann was quite likely aware and perhaps even familiar with these early Austro-German harp guitars, even though he followed a very different muse for his own instruments.
-Did he repurpose one of the metal tuner plate arrays from a German instrument or create his own engraved version from scratch?
+Though a first impression might be that he repurposed a metal tuner plate from a German instrument this is hardly the case.
 Kontragitarre expert Benoît Meulle-Stef says "They're absolutely not stock tuners, I have never seen any kontra with that!"
 Note that additionally it has Bohmann’s own unique “ring” tuner buttons, just like the second Ax-In-Hand instrument above.

 In that sense, this may be another "transitional," or "start-stop-finish or modify" Bohmann creation, with a body, finish and bridge of the late 1890s and 6-string head design and ring tuners , along with the internal rods of the 1910s.

 How do we solve the enigmatic riddle of Bohmann features?!

 Unbelievably, shortly after I published this article another CBHG like Zekley's turned up.
 First seen on eBay in January, 2017 missing the neck tuners, it later re-appeared with replacement tuners and was eventually acquired by Bohmann expert Bruce Hammond in April, 2018.
 We're thrilled to have it "in the family" as there is so much to learn from it.

 These photos are from the first eBay "as is" listing.
 Instead of the sunburst birds eye maple of Zekley's, this one appears to be rosewood (Bruce is confused by possible "striped staining" of the finish).
 Its dimensions are similar to mine, give or take: